eben-quayson/accessKeyManager/README.md

 This project is licensed under the MIT License.

 ## Acknowledgements

-- Thanks to the contributors of this project.
 - Thanks to the open-source community for providing essential tools and resources.

 ```